open-ephys/commutators/README.md

 This is a 4-layer circuit board with very high-tolerance design rules (min trace space: 6 mil.
 0.3 mm min hole size)

+## Hardware License
+Copyright Jakob Voigts & Jonathan P. Newman 2019.

+This documentation describes Open Hardware and is licensed under the CERN OHL v.1.2.

+You may redistribute and modify this documentation under the terms of the CERN OHL v.1.2. (http://ohwr.org/cernohl).
+This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
+Please see the CERN OHL v.1.2 for applicable conditions